Bobby Witt Jr. Player Props: Royals vs. Dodgers

 Bobby Witt Jr. At The Plate

-- Witt Jr. has picked up a hit in 61.3% of his 80 games this season, with more than one hit in 26.3% of them.

-- He has hit a home run in 13.8% of his games this year, and 3.5% of his trips to the dish.

-- In 31.3% of his games this season, Witt Jr. has had at least one RBI.
-He's picked up more than one in 8.8% and driven in three or more of his team's runs in three contests.
+- Witt Jr. has had an RBI in 26 games this season (32.1%), including seven multi-RBI outings (8.6%).
+He has also driven home three or more of his team's runs in three contests.

-- In 46.3% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.3%).
+- He has scored in 37 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.